wickett/continuous-delivery-class/README.md

 We'll use nexus as our artifact repository just by using its stock docker image from https://hub.docker.com/r/sonatype/nexus3/

-Just `docker run -d -p 8081:8081 --name nexus sonatype/nexus3` and then go to http://localhost:8081 in your browser.
+Just `docker run -d -p 8081:8081 -v $PWD/nexus_data:/nexus_data --name nexus sonatype/nexus3` and then go to http://localhost:8081 in your browser.
 Use the default creds of admin/admin123 to log in.

+It makes a nexus_data directory mounted from the container for persistence.

 Go to settings/Repositories, add a raw (hosted) one called word-cloud-generator.
 Then a raw (group) containing it called cd_class.

 ## Turning it off

-To stop it,
+To stop all the containers,

-`docker-compose up --build -d`
+`docker-compose down`